perrupa/hide-tildes.vim/README.md

 # Hide Tildes

-Hide** those crafty `~` that start each non-line that trail in all your open buffers.
+Hide those crafty `~` that start each non-line that trail in all your open buffers.

-** tildes are "hidden" by making their foreground color the same as their background color, they are still being rendered.
+**Note:** _tildes are "hidden" by making their foreground color the same as their background color, they are still being rendered._

 ## Installation